Speech Therapy Burlington

 Speech therapy for adults usually focus more on the rehabilitation of speech due to a stroke or a brain injury.
 We also offer speech therapy for adults for people suffering from dysphagia (difficulties in swallowing), apraxia, dysarthria, and speech therapy for people who suffered from a brain injury.

-Alana Clayton, speech language pathologist focus her practice solely on speech therapy for adults.
+One of our speech language pathologist focus her practice solely on speech therapy for adults.

 Speech Therapy For Kids